microteq/email_notifier/README.md

 - Enter one file path or URL per line in the multiline text box
 - Empty lines are automatically filtered out
 - Whitespace is trimmed from each line

-**Remote URL Features:**
-- Automatic download with 30-second timeout
-- Proper filename extraction from URL
-- Error handling and logging for failed downloads
 - Supports http:// and https:// protocols